-admincan use all apps, edit them, write queries against all resources, invite users, and change user permissions.
-The first user who signs up for Retool is an
+- An admin can use all apps, edit them, write queries against all resources, invite users, and change user permissions.
+The first user who signs up for Retool is in the admin group by default.

-When using the cloud version of Retool, anyone who signs in is assigned as a
+When using the cloud version of Retool, anyone who joins via Google SSO without an invite is assigned as a viewer by default.
+For more information see Cloud.

 - Click Create New Group.